kgoutsos/Menextract2pdf/README.md

 The software is tested on Linux, but should run on Windows or Mac as well.

+## Known issues

+### "zlib error, skipping file"
+This is due to "corrupted" PDF files.
+A workaround would be to use ghostscript to repair the file and try again:
+`gs -o repaired.pdf -dQUIET -sDEVICE=pdfwrite damaged.pdf`

 ## Versions

 * 0.1 first release